 The mouth of Souda bay to the peninsula beyond Almeryda.

-Notice our village church in the centre
+Notice the village church in the centre

 Here the bays of Almeryda and Kalyves are visible with the changing blues of the sea beyond.
 In the evening and early morning the ferries to Piraeus and can be seen rounding the Akrotiri peninsula to Souda bay.